-STRATEGIC INVESTMENT IN THE HARD PLACES
+STRATEGIC INVESTMENT IN STRATEGIC AREAS

 Education is widely recognized as being a major key to breaking the cycle of nihilism and poverty in the developing world.
 This is why we are committed to helping our local partners in developing communities where we work build new schools, train teachers, provide access to technology, promote English instruction, and develop locally appropriate curricula.